mariusgeorgescu/raffleize/README.md

 📘
 ### 1.1 Purpose
 💡
-This document describes the functional and non-functional requirements for a decentralized application ([DApp](#acronyms-and-abbreviations)) focused on digital assets raffles, based on a commit and reveal scheme ([CRS](#acronyms-and-abbreviations)) as source of randomness for electing the winner.
+This document describes the functional and non-functional requirements and specifications for a decentralized application ([DApp](#acronyms-and-abbreviations)) focused on digital assets raffles, based on a commit and reveal scheme ([CRS](#acronyms-and-abbreviations)) as source of randomness for electing the winner.
-The application described in this document will be further refered as [RAFFLEIZE C-A-R-D-A-N-A](#acronyms-and-abbreviations).
+The application described in this document will be further referred as [RAFFLEIZE C-A-R-D-A-N-A](#acronyms-and-abbreviations) or the DApp.
-This document covers only the application structure and behaviour and does not cover the consesnsus mechanism and communication protocol of the underlying blockchain.
+RAFFLEIZE C-A-R-D-A-N-A, is designed not only to fulfill the immediate functional requirements outlined in this document but also to achieve two broader objectives 🎯  :

+  1. 👩‍🎓 **Educational Tool:** Serve as an open-source and extensively documented exemplar, providing a comprehensive learning resource for individuals and entities interested in building on the Cardano blockchain.
+The project aims to demystify the process of DApp development on Cardano, offering insights into best practices, design patterns, and the unique features of Cardano's smart contract platform.

+  2. ⚙️ **Operational DApp on Mainnet:** Beyond its educational value, RAFFLEIZE C-A-R-D-A-N-A is intended to be a fully functioning DApp running on the Cardano mainnet, achieving the objectives outlined in the [1.3 Scope](#13-scope) section.
+It aims to provide a secure, transparent, and user-friendly platform for conducting digital asset raffles, leveraging the Cardano blockchain's capabilities to ensure fairness and trust in the raffle process.

+By fulfilling these purposes, it contributes to the Cardano ecosystem in multiple ways.
+It not only adds a practical application that users can engage with directly but also enriches the developer community's resources, fostering innovation and growth within the ecosystem.

 ### 1.2 Intended Audience and Reading Suggestions
 👥
-This document serves as a comprehensive guide detailing the functionalities, scenarios, and acceptance criteria of the application.
-Intended for developers (to understand and implement the specified functionalities), testers (to create test cases and ensure the application meets the stipulated requirements), and other stakeholders.
-It provides a clear blueprint of how the application should function and behave under various circumstances.
+This document provides a clear blueprint of how the application should function and behave under various circumstances, and serves as a comprehensive guide detailing the functionalities, scenarios, and acceptance criteria of the application intended for:
+1. 👨🏻‍💻 Developers (which mayh want to implement the specified functionalities using different technologies or frameworks)
+2. 🕵🏻 Testers (to create test cases and ensure the application meets the stipulated requirements)
+3. 👔 Other stakeholders individuals and entities interested in building on the Cardano blockchain looking for an inspiration source.

 ### 1.3 Scope
 🌐
-Designed to capitalize on the digital assets trend, [RAFFLEIZE C-A-R-D-A-N-A](#acronyms-and-abbreviations) is tailored for facilitating creation, management of, and participation in online raffles.
+Designed to capitalize on the digital assets trend, RAFFLEIZE C-A-R-D-A-N-A  is tailored for facilitating creation, management of, and participation in online raffles.
 This application allows users to raffle their digital assets, providing a chance for other users (participants) to win these assets in exchange for purchasing a ticket.
 By leveraging the commit and reveal scheme it decentralizes trust, ensuring transparency and fairness in the winner selection process.

 #### Objectives and Benefits
-🎯
-- **Decentralized Trust**: The primary objective of [RAFFLEIZE C-A-R-D-A-N-A](#acronyms-and-abbreviations) is to eliminate the reliance on a central authority for trust.
+- **Decentralized Trust**: The primary objective of RAFFLEIZE C-A-R-D-A-N-A  is to eliminate the reliance on a central authority for trust.
 The commit and reveal scheme ensures that the process of picking a winner is transparent and verifiable, thus fostering trust among participants.

 - **Digital Asset Monetization**: Users with digital assets can create raffles, offering others the chance to win these assets.
 This provides a unique avenue for asset owners to monetize their holdings.